 A question that is asked by many people is does taking flaxseed oil either help prevent acne or indeed help remove and cure acne?
 They have also asked if by applying this oil will it help in the reduction or removal of acne scars.

-Just before we look at the information I found, I think it is worthwhile understanding what causes acne in the first place.
+Just before we look at the information I found, I think it is worthwhile to understand what causes acne in the first place.
 Once we know that we can then look at the properties of flaxseed oil and make a real determination as to whether it can help or not.

 The huge majority of people who suffer from acne do so because it simply runs in their family.
 It is primarily a hereditary skin condition and if your parents suffered from it, then the likelihood is that the children will also have this problem.

 Hormones changing is the other huge factor in acne and indeed, how severe the acne can become.
 This is especially noticeable as people enter their teenage years, and the hormones are changing and racing through our bodies.

 What is interesting is that despite acne being such a common problem, doctors still do not properly understand all of the different causes of acne.
 Certain factors such as stress can certainly increase the severity of acne, but on the other hand, we also know that stress by itself will not actually cause acne on the skin.

 The medical experts generally support the view that acne vulgaris, to give it the full name, is a disease that involves oil glands right at the very base of hair follicles.
 In simple terms, our skin has small holes known as pores and these connect to oil glands that sit just under the skin.